Saki-JSU/Bioinformatics/scRNA-seq/tutorial/ReadMe.md

 See **Step2.R** for details.

 ## Step 3: Dimension Reduction
 In this step, we use two methods to implement dimension reduction: PCA and TSNE.

 The TSNE method is involved in randomness.
 The images generated are a little different from that in tutorial author.

+Based on the PCA results, we can identify confounding factors and explanatory variables.
+The number of detected genes and the sequencing depth (number of counts) have substantial explanatory power for many genes.

 See **Step3.R** for details.